Tumbling Dice

-"Tumbling Dice" is a song recorded by the English rock band the Rolling Stones.
-A product of Mick Jagger and Keith Richards' songwriting partnership, the song has a blues, boogie-woogie rhythm that scholars and musicians have noted for its unusual tempo and groove.
+"Tumbling Dice" is a song by the English rock band the Rolling Stones.
+It was released worldwide as the lead single from the band's 1972 double album Exile on Main St. on 14 April 1972 by Rolling Stones Records.
+A product of Mick Jagger and Keith Richards' songwriting partnership, the song contains a blues and boogie-woogie-influenced rhythm that scholars and musicians have noted for its unusual tempo and groove.
 The lyrics are about a gambler who cannot remain faithful to any woman.
-The song is the lead single from the band's 1972 double album Exile on Main St. released worldwide on 14 April 1972 by Rolling Stones Records.

 "Tumbling Dice" spent eight weeks on the UK Singles Chart, peaking at number five.
 In the US, the single peaked at number seven on the Billboard Hot 100 chart.
 The song entered the top 10 in the Netherlands, Norway and Spain.
 "Tumbling Dice" received acclaim from contemporary music critics, who praised its musicianship and lyrical prowess.
 "Tumbling Dice" featured on many "best of" lists, including those by Vulture and Rolling Stone.

 Jimmy Miller produced "Tumbling Dice".
 The Stones have performed the song during many of their concerts since its release in 1972.
 Several artists have covered "Tumbling Dice", including Linda Ronstadt, whose version – sung from a female perspective – appears on her 1977 album Simple Dreams.
 Ronstadt's version was a Top 40 hit the following year and is included on the soundtrack of the film FM (1978).